 This AD was prompted by a determination that new or more restrictive airworthiness limitations are necessary.
-The FAA is issuing this AD to address fatigue cracking, damage, or corrosion in principal structural elements, which could result in reduced structural integrity of the airplane.
+The FAA is issuing this AD prevent reduced structural integrity of the airplane.

 (f) Compliance

 Comply with this AD within the compliance times specified, unless already done.